-Human Immunodeficiency Virus (HIV) is a global public health issue and millions of people have become its victims.
+Human Immunodeficiency Virus (HIV) is a global public health issue and millions of people have become its victims, if you feel like you need to get tested, see the next link where you can get an HIV test.
 There are 3 different stages of HIV with symptoms that may vary for each infected individual:

 - Acute HIV:This is the initial stage of HIV where the infection develops 2-4 weeks after someone contracts HIV.
 It includes flu like symptoms such as chills, fever, sore throat and muscle pain.